Brent S. Gillett

-Mr. Gillett provides legal representation to hedge funds, funds-of-funds, offshore funds, investment advisers, broker-dealers, commodity pool operators, and commodity trading advisors throughout the United States.
-He has extensive experience in all aspects of the fund formation process, investment adviser registration and compliance, broker-dealer registration and compliance, and commodity pool operator and commodity trading advisor registration and compliance.
+Mr. Gillett provides legal representation to hedge funds, funds-of-funds, offshore funds, investment advisors, broker-dealers, commodity pool operators, and commodity trading advisors throughout the United States.
+He has extensive experience in all aspects of the fund formation process, investment advisor registration and compliance, broker-dealer registration and compliance, and commodity pool operator and commodity trading advisor registration and compliance.

 Mr. Gillett previously practiced law at Kilpatrick Stockton, LLP in the firm’s investment management practice group.
 Prior to working as an attorney, Mr. Gillett worked as an equity analyst for Marquis Capital Management.
 He received his Juris Doctorate from Vanderbilt School of Law in 1995 and his Bachelor of Arts from Duke University in 1991.
 Mr Gillett was admitted to the State Bar of Georgia in 1995.